khaldoun-xyz/standard/README.md

 # Internal memo for new Khaldoun members

+Welcome to the team!

-Khaldoun wants to help you do more with less.
+Khaldoun wants to help people do more with less.
+And we hope you'll help make that a reality.
+Therefore, *at first we want to help you do more with less*.
 Like a surfer can use a wave to move forward effortlessly, you can integrate tools & systems to stack your progress.

-Please read this document carefully & don't skip parts because you think you know all of this.
+Please read this document carefully.
+Don't skip parts because you think you know all of this.

 ## Our plan with Khaldoun